tessafallon/gradetrack/README.md

 gradetrack
 ==========

-Simple app for tracking students' grades in undergraduate, graduate courses
+App for tracking students' grades in undergraduate, graduate courses